Lexus RX 450h practicality & boot space

 Lexus RX 450h interior space, storage & comfort

-No doubt about it, five people can travel in some comfort in the spacious interior of the RX 450h.
+No doubt about it, five people can travel in comfort in the spacious interior of the RX 450h.
 There’s loads of knee, shoulder and headroom room up front, with those multifunction powered seats offering plenty of adjustment.
 The back seats – or the second row in the seven-seater – are impressive, too, especially as the middle occupant has no bulky transmission tunnel forcing their feet into the footwells of those seated either side.

 In fact, the floor is completely flat in the rear passenger compartment, and with an option to recline the limousine-style rear seats, there are likely to be few complaints.
 There’s plenty of storage inside, too, with big door bins that'll swallow a water bottle with ease, adjustable cup-holders in the centre console and a decent glovebox.